mindvalley/mv-universal-player/README.md

 **AudioPlayButton**

-A play button for a player.
-Though it is named as play button, it will also show _pause_ icon when the audio is in paused state.
+A play button for the player.
+Though it is named as 'play' button, it will also show _pause_ icon when the audio is in paused state.

 **_Props_**